kwhinnery/starfox/README.md

 HTML 5 Gamepad controller input (works on latest Chrome), magically beamed to your node.js application over a web socket.

+# INSTALL

+Install from npm with `npm install --save starfox`.
+Can require both on the server, and for client-side code if you're using [browserify](https://github.com/substack/node-browserify).

 # API

 ## Server